dmahajan980/mercor-challenge/README.md

     by ensuring multiple people reaching to the same potential lead are not paid.

 - **Flow centrality**
   - Identifies the critical users that act as brokers or bridges holding the network together.
+Ultimately measures how critical an user is to connecting different parts of the network.
   - **Business Scenario:** Useful for identifying moderators who are highly engaged/connected.
 These users are the best source of feedback from multiple users, as they are connected to all of them.